An electronic origin of charge order in infinite-layer nickelates: Introduction

-Motivated by cuprates, superconductivity has been proposed ~\cite{Anisimov-Rice-prb1999,Lee-Pickett-prb2004} and recently discovered in hole-doped infinite-layer nickelates containing Ni$^{1+}$ ions of the similar $d^9$ electronic configuration~\cite{DanfengLi-Nature2019,DanfengLi-prl2020,Zeng-prl2020,Osada-prm2020,hhwen2020,Osada2021,Zeng-SciAdv2022}.
-While this seems to confirm the initial expectation and support the Mott-cuprate scenario for high-temperature superconductivity ~\cite{Lee-Nagaosa-Wen-rmp2006}, the nickelates show very different properties even in their undoped parent compounds.
-Instead of an antiferromagnetic (AFM) Mott insulator, the resistivity of the parent compounds exhibits metallic behavior at high temperatures and an upturn below around 70 K~\cite{DanfengLi-Nature2019, Osada2020,Ikeda-apl2016, Osada2021}.
-So far no static long-range magnetic order has been observed down to the lowest measured temperature~\cite{Hayward-SSS2003, Zhao-2021}, although spin fluctuations or quasi-static magnetism have been reported in experiment~\cite{Lu-Science2021}.
+Motivated by cuprates, superconductivity was proposed ~\cite{Anisimov-Rice-prb1999,Lee-Pickett-prb2004} and has been recently discovered in hole-doped infinite-layer nickelates that contains Ni$^{1+}$ ions of the similar $d^9$ electronic configuration~\cite{DanfengLi-Nature2019,DanfengLi-prl2020,Zeng-prl2020,Osada-prm2020,hhwen2020,Osada2021,Zeng-SciAdv2022}.
+While this seems to confirm the initial expectation and support the Mott scenario for high-temperature superconductivity ~\cite{Lee-Nagaosa-Wen-rmp2006}, the nickelates show very different properties even in their undoped parent compounds.
+Instead of an antiferromagnetic Mott insulator, the resistivity of the parent compounds exhibits metallic behavior at high temperatures and an upturn below around 70 K~\cite{DanfengLi-Nature2019, Osada2020,Ikeda-apl2016, Osada2021}.
+So far no static long-range magnetic order has been observed down to the lowest measured temperature~\cite{Hayward-SSS2003, Zhao-2021}, although spin fluctuations have been reported in experiment~\cite{Lu-Science2021}.
 These are all different from cuprates and have stimulated heated debate concerning the nature of the nickelate parent state, from which superconductivity is born upon hole doping.
-Although several theoretical scenarios ~\cite{Sakakibara-prl2020,Nomura-prb2019,Botana-Norman-prx2020,Kitatani2020,Karp-2022} have been proposed to emphasize the key role of Mott physics, a growing consensus is that multi-band physics is indispensable in nickelates~\cite{Hepting-NatureMater2020,ZhangYangZhang-prb2020,Yang-Zhang2022,Wang-Zhang-Yang-Zhang,Hanghui-2020,Lechermann2020, Kang-2021, Hu-2019, Werner-2020,Zhang-2020,Wan-2021, Adhikary-2020}.
-What has not been sufficiently explored is whether this multi-band feature may lead to some unique experimental consequences in the infinite-layer nickelates.
+Although several theoretical scenarios ~\cite{Sakakibara-prl2020,Nomura-prb2019,Botana-Norman-prx2020,Kitatani2020,Karp-2022} have been proposed to emphasize the key role of single-band Hubbard interaction, a growing consensus is that multi-band physics is indispensable in nickelates~\cite{Hepting-NatureMater2020,ZhangYangZhang-prb2020,Yang-Zhang2022,Wang-Zhang-Yang-Zhang,Hanghui-2020,Lechermann2020, Kang-2021, Hu-2019, Werner-2020,Zhang-2020,Wan-2021, Adhikary-2020}.
+What has not been sufficiently explored is whether this multi-band feature combined with strong correlation on Ni-$d$ orbitals may lead to some unique experimental consequences in infinite-layer nickelates.